tototomate123/tuwunel/docs/development/hot_reload.md

 As of 19 May 2024, the instructions for using this are:

 0. Have patience.
-Don't hesitate to join the [conduwuit Matrix room][7] to receive help using this.
+Don't hesitate to join the [Tuwunel Matrix room][7] to receive help using this.
 As indicated by the various rustflags used and some of the interesting issues linked at the bottom, this is definitely not something the Rust ecosystem or toolchain is used to doing.

 1. Install the nightly toolchain using rustup.
-You may need to use `rustup override set nightly` in your local conduwuit directory, or use `cargo +nightly` for all actions.
+You may need to use `rustup override set nightly` in your local Tuwunel directory, or use `cargo +nightly` for all actions.

 2. Uncomment `cargo-features` at the top level / root Cargo.toml